 UKPR Alternate 7: Alternative 7 seeks to reform the CUSC governance - with changes proposed to voting, the use of independent members, the selection of alternates and transparency - to enhance the independence and diversity of panel members and ensure wider engagement from CUSC signatories.
-Alternate 7 was supported by half the Workgroup and Chair, this became WACM 2.
+Alternate 7 received majority support by the Workgroup and became WACM 2.

 UKPR Alternate 8: Alternative 8 seeks to reform the CUSC governance - with changes proposed to the use of independent members, the selection of alternates and transparency - to enhance the independence and diversity of panel members and ensure wider engagement from CUSC signatories.
-Alternate 8 was supported by half the Workgroup and Chair, this became WACM 3.
+Alternate 8 received majority support by the Workgroup and became WACM 3.

 UKPR Alternate 9: This alternative seeks to reform the CUSC governance - with changes proposed to the serving of consecutive terms, the use of independent members, the selection of alternates and transparency - to enhance the independence and diversity of panel members and ensure wider engagement from CUSC signatories.
-Alternate 9 was supported by two Workgroup members and the Chair, this became WACM 4.
+Alternate 9 received majority support by the Workgroup and became WACM 4.

 UKPR Alternate 10: Alternative 10 proposes the use of a differing method for selecting alternate Panel Members - rather than allowing the absent Panel member to make the selection - will give a guarantee that impartiality is adhered to and provides additional transparency to the voting process.
-Alternate 10 was supported by two Workgroup members and the Chair, this became WACM 5.
+Alternate 10 received majority support by the Workgroup and became WACM 5.